Max Abegglen

 Max "Xam" Abegglen (11 April 1902 – 25 August 1970) was a Swiss footballer who played as a forward.
 Throughout his career, he played for FC Lausanne until 1923 when he transferred to Grasshopper Zurich.
 He was the brother of André 'Trello' Abegglen and Jean Abegglen, both also players of the Swiss national team.

 Abegglen played for the Switzerland national team 68 times, scoring 34 goals.
-He was the sole leading goalscorer for the team until Kubilay Türkyilmaz's 34th goal in his 62nd and final international in 2001.
+He was the sole leading goal-scorer for the team until Kubilay Türkyilmaz's 34th goal in his 62nd and final international in 2001.
 Their records were broken on 30 May 2008 with Alexander Frei's 35th goal.

 Abegglen scored a hat-trick in his first international, against the Netherlands in Bern on 19 November 1922.
-His only other hat-trick was in the Football at the 1924 Summer Olympics on 24 May 1924, with three in a 9–0 win over Lithuania.
+His only other hat-trick was on 24 May 1924 at the 1924 Summer Olympics, with three goals in a 9–0 win over Lithuania.